+PROPENSITY 3.

+RULES:

-PROPENSITY RULES: SECTIONS 40-43
+SECTIONS 40-43

-- 3.51 With the probable inclusion of previous convictions within section 43 constraints, it is convenient to consider evidence of previous convictions, similar fact, and general bad character together. - 3.52 The "propensity rules" are contained in sections 40,41,42 and 43:
+- With the inclusion of previous convictions within section 43 constraints, it is convenient to consider evidence of previous convictions, and other propensity evidence together. - 3.50 The "propensity rules" are contained in sections 40, 41, 42 and 43: